schnorr/tupi/README.md

 --------

 Tupi uses dot files (in the graphviz's dot file format) as input.
-There are some examples in the `examples` directory.
+There are some examples in the `Examples` directory.
 If you want to give a try, type:

-   $ ./Source/Tupi.app/Tupi examples/teste.dot
+   $ ./Source/Tupi.app/Tupi Examples/teste.dot

 Interactions
 ------------